natbartu-JS-projects/3d-boxes-background/README.md

 # About

 This application is about to create an effect 3D into an image or gif background.
-Features like transition, transform, rotation, and modern CSS are implemented into the project.
+Features like transition, transform, rotation, before and after sudo selectors, and modern CSS are implemented into the project.

 ## Application Preview